jpritcha3-14/set-card-game-c/README.md

 #### Leaderboard
 - Enter a name of up to 10 characters and then press enter to save the leaderboard time and return to the menu
-- Press any key to return to the menu when viewing high scores
+- Press any key to return to the menu when viewing the leaderboard